sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Shared workers may be bound to multiple documents at once.
-As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be a globally unique identifier in cases where the values diverge, and the shared value in cases where the values agree.
+As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be a freshly generated globally unique identifier in cases where the values diverge, and the shared value in cases where the values agree.

-Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a triple origin, or a globally unique identifier):
+Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (an origin):

 1. Let `site` be `worker`'s origin.